Founded in 1981To improve lives and seek cures for those affected by ichthyosis and related skin types.

 Systemic retinoid therapy almost always causes some side effects.
 Most are usually mild and easily controlled.
 The side effects include: dryness and scaling of the skin and mucous membranes; blood test abnormalities, such as increases in triglycerides and cholesterol, and abnormal liver function; and joint stiffness.

 The retinoid drugs available today may be of some use to individuals with severe acne, psoriasis, ichthyosis and cancer.
 Whether retinoid treatment would be beneficial to you is something you need to discuss in great detail with your physician.
 The use of retinoids to treat your ichthyosis should be an informed, negotiated agreement between you and your physician.
-Retinoids should NEVER be taken except under the supervision of a doctor, and under strict guidelines, as outlined by the FDA and the drug company.
+Retinoids should NEVER be taken except under the supervision of a doctor, and under strict guidelines, as outlined by the FDA and the drug companies.
 Regular pregnancy tests must be done, as well as frequent visits to the doctor.
-Under no circumstances should retinoids be taken by anyone other than for whom the drug was prescribed.
+Under no circumstances should retinoids be taken by anyone other than the person for whom the drug was prescribed.

 This information was summarized from an article written by John J. DiGiovanna, MD, for an issue of the Ichthyosis Focus.
 The information herein was reviewed and revised by members of the Foundation for Ichthyosis & Related Skin Types, Inc. Medical & Scientific Advisory Board.